From the Archive: Articles, Media & Links

 Five Effective Dowsing Methods to Confirm Your Inner Knowing

-Practice the techniques below, then decide which one works best for you.
-When you are receiving intuitive information, test your results with your dowsing.
+Practice the techniques below, then decide which works best for you.
+When you’re receiving intuitive information, test your results with your dowsing.
 For example, to determine if you need a particular vitamin on a particular day, hold the bottle and ask your body if you need it that day.
 Pay attention to the information coming from your intuitive mode.
 (Take the Intuitive Index Assessment if you don’t know your type.)
 Then test the answer you receive using a dowsing technique.
 At first, your answers may be confusing or contradictory.
 The trouble shooting guide at the end of this guide will help sort that out.

 The finger-lift: This method uses the non-deliberate rising of a finger in response to a yes/no question.